 You can dispute as many items as you want.
 However, for an increased chance at positive outcomes, you may want to follow some best practices:

-What to Do If Your Credit Dispute Is Denied
+What to Do if Your Credit Dispute Is Denied

 You may wonder what happens if your TransUnion, Equifax, or Experian dispute is denied.
 You can keep submitting disputes to try to get the information corrected.
 However, you shouldn’t simply submit a carbon copy of the same dispute you already tried.
 If the credit bureau already denied that one, they’re likely to deny a subsequent attempt that doesn’t add any additional information.

 Instead, do more research or come up with better documentation that proves your case.
-Then submit another dispute with that new information.
+Then, submit another dispute with that new information.
 You can also submit another dispute with a different reason.

 For example, you may have disputed an account on your credit report as being something you don’t owe.
 If the creditor submitted documentation proving that you did, indeed, own the account and owe on it, you could change your dispute to demonstrate that the amount reported as owed is incorrect.
 Obviously, you should only do this if you have evidence and truly believe you don’t owe the amount reported.